openus-dotnet/SecureProtocol/SecureProtocol/README.md

 client.Close();
 ```

-- This example is like repeated 100 times Ping-Pong, through SecSess RSA-AES.
+- This example is like repeated 100 times Ping-Pong, through SecSess RSA-AES over the TCP.
 - And last, the program check that message is corrupted.